exercism/java/go/the-farm/README.md

 ```

 If `ErrScaleMalfunction` is returned by `FodderAmount` and the fodder amount is positive, double the fodder amount returned by `FodderAmount` before dividing it equally between the cows.
-For any other error, return `0` and the error.
+For any other error besides `ErrScaleMalfunction`, return 0 and the error.

 ```go
 // twentyFodderWithErrScaleMalfunction says there are 20.0 fodder and a ErrScaleMalfunction